JuliaVlasov/JuliaVlasov.github.io/index.md

 We have found that the translation into Julia is easy and it is interesting to look at what it has to offer without degrading performance.

-- [VlasovBase](https://github.com/JuliaVlasov/VlasovBase.jl) is a package containing geometry and mesh types and some simple fields solvers.
 - [SemiLagrangian](https://github.com/JuliaVlasov/SemiLagrangian.jl)  contains fast interpolation to solve the equation using the semi-lagrange approach.
-- [FourierAdvections](https://github.com/JuliaVlasov/FourierAdvections.jl) contains implementations of advection where derivatives are computed in Fourier space.
 - [HermiteGF](https://github.com/JuliaVlasov/HermiteGF.jl)  is a stable implementation of Hermite interpolation.
 - [SplittingOperators](https://github.com/JuliaVlasov/SplittingOperators.jl)  is a package containing macros to facilitate use of splittings techniques.